 Redback Range Railway Tunnel, NSW

 Located in Picton, this tunnel was used between 1867 – 1919.
-There were a number of deaths and suicides on the train tracks over the years, and many of those lost souls still haunt the 592 foot tunnel.
+There were a number of deaths on the train tracks over the years, and many of those lost souls still haunt the 592 foot tunnel.
 There is no public access to the site, but Picton itself is mean to be one of Australia’s most haunted towns.